iszczesniak/cpp/categories/index.md

 What we can do with an expression depends on its category.

 Every expression is either an lvalue or an rvalue.

-We covered only the basics, there is more: glvalue, prvalue, xvalue.

 # Quiz